For optometrists · Referral hub

 Refer a patient to our private ophthalmology team

-Tip for smoother triage: Include best corrected VA, refraction, IOP (if relevant), key slit lamp findings, and any OCT/fields results you have.
-If you suspect urgent pathology, advise the patient to seek emergency care or NHS urgent eye service as appropriate.
+Tip for smoother triage: include best corrected VA, refraction, IOP (if relevant), key slit lamp findings, and any OCT/fields results you have.
+If you suspect urgent pathology, advise the patient to seek emergency care or the NHS urgent eye service as appropriate — see urgent eye advice.

 Include key findings and any relevant test results.
 Please avoid sending sensitive attachments via this form.